Bilenie/code-refactor/README.md

 -I did the project to see my progress and what I learned so far in learning HTML and CSS.

--By following the Acceptance Criteria ,
+-By following the Acceptance Criteria,

-    -I consolidated the css rule by following DRY.
+    -I consolidated the CSS rule by following DRY.
-    -I updated the code on HTML by adding semantic attribute.
+    -I updated the code in the HTML ffile by adding semantic attribute.
-    -I describe the images by adding alt attribute.
+    -I describe the images by adding an alt attribute.
-    -I orgnize the HTML code following the general rule of HTML.
+    -I organize the HTML code following the general HTML/Semantic HTML rule.
-    -I added and updated CSS rule on the CSS file.
+    -I changed the selector name on the CSS file and matched the name of the class in HTML.
-    -I added a comment to describe what I did on both HTML & CSS file.
+    -I added a comment to describe what I did on both HTML & CSS files.

 ##Table of content